appoptics/release-verification/README.md

 ## adding a package repository

-i've tried to design the this so that repositories can be added with a minimum of effort though the code is the only real documentation. to do so add a `PackageVerifier` class that extends `BaseVerifier` in `lib/<package>-verifier.js`, implement the virtual methods (and let me know what i've missed in the code and/or documentation for this). then import your file and add the mapping of the repository name to the class in `verify.js`.
+i've tried to design the this so that repositories can be added with a minimum of effort though the code is the only real documentation. to do so add a `<package-repository>Verifier` class that extends `BaseVerifier` in a file named `lib/<package-repository>-verifier.js`, implement the virtual methods (and let me know what i've missed in the code and/or documentation for this). then import your file and add the mapping of the repository name to the class in `verify.js`.

 ## adding a source repository